ludwiglierhammer/glamod-marine-processing/obs-suite/docs/source/index.rst

 v1.1 and its migration to the SLURM scheduler.

-Consequently, this manual describes the Observations Suite as available in the HEAD of the repository (hence v1.1+), not in the v1.1 tag.
+Consequently, this manual describes the Observations Suite as available in the HEAD of the repository (hence v1.1+), not in the last tagged version at that time (v1.1).

 Processing levels